Secrets revealed for the first time about the “Milky Way”

 Equipped with two telescopes and a photographic sensor with a resolution of a billion pixels, Gaia is scanning a tiny fraction (barely 1%) of the stars in our galaxy 100,000 light-years across, and even further afield.

-The numbers revealed on Monday are staggering: By analyzing the 700 million data sent to Earth every day, over a period of 34 months, Gaia was able to provide information about more than 1.8 billion stars.
+The numbers revealed on Monday are staggering: By analyzing the 700 million data sent to Earth every day, over a period of 34 months, Gaia was able to provide information regarding more than 1.8 billion stars.

 – “Goldmine”